mkmagee/Portfolio/Training Wreck: A Comparative Analysis of Assessment Scores Before and After Mental Health Training/README.md

 # QSS20 Final Project
 ## Training Wreck: A Comparative Analysis of Assessment Scores Before and After Mental Health Training

+This was part of a group final project for a Modern Statistical Computing class.
+I created the repository and wrote almost all the code for the project.

 ## Data Sources
 The data for this analysis was sourced from pre and post-training assessments conducted by the medical school.
 The datasets include: